US Attorney: FBI agents search lawmakers’ offices and homes

 NASHVILLE, Tenn.
-(AP) — U.S. Attorney’s Office of Middle Tennessee on Friday said FBI agents searched the homes and offices of state lawmakers.
+(AP) — Federal prosecutors in Tennessee said Friday that FBI agents have searched the homes and offices of several state lawmakers.

-The searches included the homes of former GOP House Speaker Glen Casada and state Rep. Robin Smith, U.S. Attorney’s Office spokesman David Boling confirmed.
+U.S. Attorney’s Office of Middle Tennessee spokesman David Boling confirmed the searches included the homes of former GOP House Speaker Glen Casada, state Rep. Robin Smith and Casada’s former chief of staff, Cade Cothren, Boling confirmed.
+The office of Republican Rep. Todd Warner was also searched, according to House Speaker Cameron Sexton.

 Boling declined to provide any further information regarding the nature of the searches and how many lawmakers were involved.